mlcommons/algorithmic-efficiency/README.md

 on the competition hardware.
 ### Are we allowed to use our own hardware to self-report the results?
-No. However you are allowed to use your own hardware to report the best hyperparameter point to qualify for a compute sponsorship offering a free evaluation on the full benchmark set, see [Rules](./RULES.md#qualification-set)
+No. However you are allowed to use your own hardware to report the best hyperparameter point to qualify for a compute sponsorship offering a free evaluation on the full benchmark set, see the [Rules](./RULES.md#qualification-set).

 # Citing AlgoPerf Benchmark
 Todo: how to cite the algoperf benchmark?